 Slow processing speed is not a formal learning disability, but it can play a part in learning and attention issues like dyslexia, ADHD, dysgraphia, dyscalculia, and auditory processing disorder.

-When a student has slow processing speed, certain academic tasks can take them longer than the average student.
+When a student is slow at processing, certain academic tasks can take them longer to do than the average student.
 According to the authors of Bright Kids Who Can’t Keep Up, “processing speed does interact with other areas of cognitive functioning by negatively impacting the ability to quickly come up with an answer, retrieve information from long-term memory, and remember what you’re supposed to be doing at a given time” (Braaten and Willoughby, 2014, p.4).

 Evidence suggests that processing speed problems are a major underlying factor in both reading disability and ADHD, as the two disorders often go hand in hand (Shanahan et al., 2006).
 Studies also suggest the slow reading and slow motor responses often seen in those with dyslexia may be related to poorer processing speed (Stoodley and Stein, 2006).